 The Amended 2020 Plan will allow us to continue to utilize equity awards as long-term incentives to secure and retain the services of our employees, directors and consultants, consistent with our compensation philosophy and common compensation practice for our industry.
 To date, equity awards have been a key aspect of our program to attract and retain key employees, directors and consultants.
 We believe the use of equity awards strongly aligns the interests of our employees with those of our stockholders by placing a considerable proportion of our employees' total compensation "at risk" because it is contingent on the appreciation in value of our common stock and depends on the employees' continuous service.
+As a result of our depressed stock price and the importance of the equity awards to attract, retain and motivate our employees, we will require a relative higher amount of equity awards than historically requested be available for grant to our current and prospective employees.
 In addition, we believe equity awards encourage employee ownership of our common stock and promote retention through the reward of long-term Company performance.